 People with dementia can also benefit from supportive services from home health aides and other caregivers.
 An assisted living facility or nursing home may be necessary as the disease progresses.

 Alzheimer’s is a terminal illness, and no cure is currently available.
 The length of time each of the three stages lasts varies.
-The average person diagnosed with Alzheimer’s has an estimated lifespan of approximately four to eight years after diagnosis, but some people can live with Alzheimer’s for up to 20 years.
+People over 65 live an average of 4 to 8 years after receiving an Alzheimer’s diagnosis.
+Some people live as long as 20 years.